sndnv/stasis/deployment/production/README.md

 > Make sure to create cryptographically strong keys!
 The provided examples are not meant to be used in production and are
 > generated with testing performance in mind.

+### Configuring Cross-Origin Resource Sharing (CORS)

+The default CORS configuration _should_ work; however, if the DNS names and/or ports are updated, then the CORS environment variables should be updated as well.

+#### Common CORS issues

+In order to diagnose these problems, it is best to set `STASIS_IDENTITY_LOGLEVEL` and `STASIS_SERVER_LOGLEVEL` to `DEBUG` so that the requests and responses can be logged.

+Additionally, the browser's console and network inspection facilities can be used to determine what `Origin` headers are sent for the requests and what `Access-Control-Allow-Origin` (if any) are sent in the responses.

+##### `null` origin in request

+Under some circumstances, the browser sends a request with a `null` origin and there is not much that can be done about it, other than setting the allowed origins to `*`.
+Usually, that impacts the web UIs so their `NGINX_CORS_ALLOWED_ORIGIN` env vars are set to `*` by default.

+##### CORS failures without a request

+If the browser is reporting CORS failures but the services are not showing any requests and responses in the logs, then it most likely that it is a certificate issue (especially when using self-signed certificates).
+The target URL can be opened directly in the browser to determine if the certificate is trusted or not.

+##### Provided `Origin` and allowed origins do not match

+If the browser is showing an `Origin` header with one value, but that value is not what the server expects (usually configured in the `PEKKO_HTTP_CORS_ALLOWED_ORIGINS` environment variable of `identity` and `server`) then the request will fail.
+The proper allowed origins need to be set and the service(s) restarted.

 ### Providing secrets and bootstrap parameters

 #### Database credentials and `db-*.env` files